 - Ron Popeil wasn't the Trope Maker, but he certainly popularized it in 20th century America.

-- In Australia, Tim Shaw was notorious for this to the point where he introduced an award at the Logies with this trope which included steak knives.
+- In Australia, Tim Shaw was notorious for this thanks to his Demtel infomercials to the point where he introduced an award at the Logies with this trope which included steak knives.
+He's also taken the same approach to commercials for McDonalds and Pizza Hut.

 - This is also associated with the late Billy Mays.